How frequently you should replace your air filters might be on the following:

 If you have pets, you might have to switch out your air filter more regularly.
 Pet hair and dander can rapidly clog an air filter and reduce its effectiveness.
 For each shedding dog you want, expect to change out the filter a month sooner than you would for a home without pets.
 The same is true of cats, although they don't shed as often as dogs.
 If you own a hypoallergenic or non-shedding dog or cat, you might not need to change out your air filter as frequently.

 Despite being a good rule of thumb, you will need to check your air filter more often to see if it has to be exchanged.
 Dogs don't shed at the same rate all year.
 They shed more in the spring and fall when they are blowing their coat.
 Take a look at the air filter every month and change it when it seems clogged.

 Here are averages that might help you recognize how often you should put in a new air filter at your residence:

 - Vacation house or one occupant and no pets or allergies: every 6–12 months

-- One dog or cat: every 60 days
+- A single dog or cat: every 60 days

-- More than one pet or if anyone has allergies: 20–45 days
+- More than one pet or if a member of your family has allergies: 20–45 days